 So starting from 1 gram of eggs in about 1-1.5 months, if growing conditions are well, we may expect to get a little over 200 grams of eggs in return.
 As you can guess, this is a very rosy picture.
 We need to factor in the larvae lost due to environmental factors, our own beginner mistakes, the early death rates or the number of males/females, their eggs, etc. If you're just starting out, it's good to divide up into smaller portions so you don't put all eggs in one basket.

-But a possibility is there & this is why BSF eggs are usually much more expensive than BSF worms.
+But a possibility is there & this is why also BSF eggs are usually much more expensive than BSF worms.
 Two pounds or 1 kg of BSF eggs is around $500-$700+ whereas two pounds or 1 kg of BSF worms is less than $5 in some places.
-In some other areas, a box of 2000 worms is about $20 and a box of 200,000 worms is $425.
+In some other areas, a box of 2000 larvae is about $20 and a box of 200,000 is $425.

-If you can't find BSF eggs from the beginning, try getting some worms.
+If you can't find BSF eggs from the beginning, try getting some worms (another way they call the larvae).
 It helps you skip the incubation process.
 The yield may not be as much as the eggs but they give you a good start in BSF.